They survived the California fires. Now, the crisis is finding housing

 Martinez sleeps in the tent shared with her cousin and charges her phone in her daughter's car during their visits.

-After vising the local assistance center, she received a list of low-income housing resources to call -- a stack of paperwork stuffed inside a grocery bag.
+After visiting the local assistance center, she received a list of low-income housing resources to call -- a stack of paperwork stuffed inside a grocery bag.
 But she wasn't confident she'd find a place for her and her family.

 Their belongings, which were mostly in storage, were destroyed in the fire.
 Martinez said there have been generous offers of donated items and clothing, but they can't accept them.